patrickramp/signature-presentation/README.md

 A JavaScript web-based presentation and corporate email signature creation tool.<br>

-This project is designed to help users understand the importance of a professional email signature and effortlessly create an email signature formatted to match corporate guidelines.
+This project is designed to help users understand the importance of a professional email signature and effortlessly create an email signature formatted to match corporate guidelines in a verifiable manner.
 It includes:

 1. **JavaScript-Based Presentation:** An interactive presentation that educates users about the importance of having a consistent corporate signature and  how to use the email signature creation tool to add their signature to Outlook.

 2. **Email Signature Creator:** A JavaScript web tool that allows users to generate a corporate compliant email signatures.
 Users can input details like name, title, contact information, and generate a signature that complies with their organization's brand identity.
+This application also adds a unique hash of the clients signature to the logo metadata to help verify that present signature was created by this application.

 ## Live Demo